Get to know the next leading ovarian cancer researchers

 Moreover, I have been practising medical oncology for 13 years now and I have seen practices evolving even in a short timeframe.
 Research cannot be disregarded in oncology!

-There are two types of bad days : one where patient are in a bad position, and one where research is not leading to a positive result.
+There are two types of bad days: one where patient is in a bad position, these days encourages me to continue.

-For the second the same as negative results often leads to interesting results or announces postiive results to come!
+And days where the research doesn't lead to a positive result.
+But I'm motivated as negative results often leads to interesting results and means positive results are to come!

-with family and two very very active little boys aged 6 and 3!
+I spend my time with family and two very very active little boys - aged 6 and 3!

 Meet experts, discuss upcoming challenges !